-How do you operate a microservice application at scale?
+How do you operate modern, cloud-native applications at scale?
 What problems arise in practice, and how are they addressed?
-What is actually required to run a large microservice application under high-volume and unpredictable workloads, without introducing friction to feature releases or product changes?
+What is actually required to run a cloud-native, microservices-based application under high-volume and unpredictable workloads, without introducing friction to feature releases or product changes?

 For all the talk about microservices, it turns out that very few people can actually answer these questions.
 The rapid rise of exciting new technologies like Docker, Mesos, Kubernetes, and gRPC easily makes armchair architects of us all.
 But actual high-traffic, production usage?
 By our reckoning, the number of companies that have actually solved the problems of running microservices at scale is a handful at best.